-The defendant, (name), is not legally responsible to the plaintiff, (name), on (his) (her) claim of deceit based on fraud if the affirmative defense of waiver is proved.
+The defendant, (name), is not legally responsible to the plaintiff, (name), on (insert applicable pronoun) claim of deceit based on fraud if the affirmative defense of waiver is proved.
 This defense is proved if you find both of the following:

-1. The plaintiff learned the actual facts after (he) (she) began [insert description of course of action], but before (he) (she) completed [insert description of course of action]; and

-2. The plaintiff continued [insert description of course of action] with full knowledge of the actual facts when a reasonable person under the same or similar circumstances would not have done so.
+- 1. The plaintiff learned the actual facts after (insert applicable pronoun) began [insert description of course of action], but before (insert applicable pronoun) completed [insert description of course of action]; and - 2.
+The plaintiff continued [insert description of course of action] with full knowledge of the actual facts when a reasonable person under the same or similar circumstances would not have done so.